hexagoncircle/ryan-mulligan-dev/src/blog/css-marquee.md

 }
 ```

-To get a better sense of what's happening, try removing/adding back CSS rules in [this CodePen demo](https://codepen.io/hexagoncircle/pen/eYMrGwW) to see how they change the marquee.
-Update the item count in the HTML.
-See how they spread out as the viewport widens or naturally overflow as it narrows.
+To get a better sense of what's happening, open up [this CodePen demo](https://codepen.io/hexagoncircle/pen/eYMrGwW).
+Try turning each CSS rule off and on to see how it affects the marquee.
+Adjust the amount of items in the marquee's HTML.
+Watch how they spread out as the viewport widens or naturally overflow as it narrows.

 Allow me to explain what this CSS is doing.